 the PRESENT & the FUTURE

-It is listed on the Virginia Landmark registry, the National Registry of Historic places, and the National Park Services.
+Rosemont is listed on the Virginia Landmark registry, the National Registry of Historic places, and the National Park Services.

-Rosemont is located across from the St, Francis entry road at the corner of Bell and Cosby Roads.
-It is surrounded by 56 acres of forest and open land.
+The future site of The Drexel-Morrell Center is located across from the St.Francis school entry road at the corner of Bell and Cosby Roads.
+The new center is surrounded by 56 acres of forest and open land.

 It's is an ideal gathering place for alumni, friends, community, youth and seniors and all people of good will.
 This place has the great potential to become a place for truth seeking conversation, ancestory research, storytelling, and education!